srobo/docs/programming/sr/servos/index.md

 sr.robot3.robot INFO - Found Student Robotics Servo Board v4 - srABC1
 ~~~~~

 If you have more than one Servo Board attached, you need to specify which one you want to control.
-This is done using the part number of the board.
+This is done using the serial number of the board.
 For example: if you had a board that was labelled "srABC1",

 ~~~~~ python
 R.servo_boards["srABC1"].something...